muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_aggressive_driver [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effect starts.
-0 second delay makes it happen instantly.
+A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target.
     - duration: NUMBER - Mandatory: how many seconds the effect lasts on the player.
     - control: STRING - Optional: if the player has control over steering, either: `full` or `random`.
 Full allows control over left/right steering, random switches between left, right, straight for short periods.
 If not specified then full is applied.
-    - teleportDistance: Number - Optional: the max distance of tiles that the player will be teleported in to the nearest suitable drivable vehicle.
-If not supplied is treated as 0 distance and so player isn't teleported.
+    - teleportDistance: Number - Optional: the max distance of tiles that the player will be teleported into the nearest suitable drivable vehicle.
+If not supplied it is treated as 0 distance and so the player isn't teleported.
 Don't set a massive distance as this may cause UPS lag, i.e. 3000+.
 - Example command : `/muppet_streamer_aggressive_driver {"target":"muppet9010", "duration":"10", "control": "full", "teleportDistance": 100}`

 Notes: